Zbigniew Herbert: 1924–1956

 While living in Sopot, he continued his law studies at the Nicolaus Copernicus University in Toruń, where he received a Master of Law.
 In the same year he was carried on the list on the second year of Philosophy at NCU in Toruń, where he was inter alia a student of his later master, Henryk Elzenberg.
 In 1949 Herbert moved to Toruń, and worked in the District Museum and in primary school as a teacher.

 In Autumn 1951 the poet moved to the University of Warsaw, where he continued studying philosophy for some time.
 At first, he lived alone in very poor conditions in suburban Warsaw, Brwinów, but then (December 1952 – January 1957), he lived in Warsaw itself on Wiejska Street in a room rented by 12 people.
 Subsequently, Herbert moved to an official flat on Aleje Jerozolimskie.

 He tried to live from his writing.
 However, since he did not follow the official socrealistic style of literature and was unwilling to write political propaganda this proved to be unsuccessful.
 He published theatrical and musical criticisms and reports from exhibits which ignored the criteria of socrealistic art.
 In 1948 the weekly magazine Tygodnik Wybrzeża published his cycle Poetyka dla Laików (Poetry for Lay People).
 Herbert also published a few of his reviews in the journal Słowo Powszechne in 1949 under his real name and a year later under a pen name, Patryk.
 The same happened with his publishing in Tygodnik Powszechny.
 In 1952 Przegląd Powszechny, published a few of his reviews under a pen name – Bolesław Hertyński.

 He published under the pen name Stefan Martha in Dziś i Jutro, the PAX Association magazine (1950–1953).
 These periodicals represented a different styles of Catholicism.
 Pax sought to 'collaborate' with the communist government, while Tygodnik Powszechny took a more oppositional stance (it was legal but its circulation was limited).
 Herbert definitely finished his cooperation with PAX in 1953.
 Przegląd Powszechny was closed and Tygodnik Powszechny was transferred to PAX after it refused to publish an obituary of Joseph Stalin's death.
 In this situation Herbert decided that his cooperation with PAX was impossible.

 During this time, he also earned money from biographies and librarian registrations.
-From January until July 1952, he was a salaried blood donor.
-He also had to undertake a job not connected with writing again.
-He worked as a timekeeper in Inwalidzka Spółdzielnia Emerytów Nauczycieli 'Wspólna Sprawa (from 1 October 1953 till 15 January 1954), and also as a senior assistant in Centralne Biuro Studiów i Projektów Przemysłu Torfowego Projekt Torf (19 January – 31 November).
+From January until July 1952, he was a paid blood donor.
+He also again had to undertake work unconnected with writing.
+He worked as a timekeeper in the (disabled teachers' retirement co-operative) Inwalidzka Spółdzielnia Emerytów Nauczycieli 'Wspólna Sprawa (from 1 October 1953 till 15 January 1954), and also as a senior assistant in the (peat industry central bureau) Centralne Biuro Studiów i Projektów Przemysłu Torfowego Projekt Torf (19 January – 31 November).
 Thanks to the help of Stefan Kisielewski, Herbert worked as a manager of the office of the Chief Management in the Union of Socialist Composers (ZKP) from September 1956 till March 1957.